Extreme value theory for singular subspace estimation in the matrix denoising model: Discussion

-\item \emph{Plug-in inference under heteroskedastic noise.} \cref{body-theorem:Gumbel-convergence} assumes that the rows of $\m{E}$ are i.i.d.
-Gaussian with a diagonal covariance matrix $\m{D}$, while the plug-in version in \cref{body-theorem:Gumbel-convergence-plugin} further requires $\m{D}=\sigma^{2}\m{I}_{m}$ due to the de-biasing procedure of the singular values of $\mh{M}$ in \cref{body-prop:debiased-singular-values}.
-This stricter requirement can be relaxed at the expense of more tedious derivations and presentation.
-Given a generic, diagonal row-wise noise covariance matrix $\m{D}$ that satisfies \cref{body-assumption:noise}, the key technical idea is to consider the \emph{whitened} matrices
+\begin{itemize} \item \emph{Plug-in inference under heteroskedastic noise.} \cref{body-theorem:Gumbel-convergence} holds under the assumption that the rows of the noise matrix are i.i.d.
+Gaussian vectors with a diagonal covariance matrix, while the plug-in version, \cref{body-theorem:Gumbel-convergence-plugin}, holds under the assumption that the covariance matrix is isotropic, to facilitate the singular value de-biasing procedure in \cref{body-proposition:debiased-singular-values}.
+In principle, to handle a general diagonal covariance matrix satisfying \cref{body-assumption:noise}, one could instead consider applying a whitening transformation to the data, though at the expense of more involved analysis and presentation.
+Approaches for whitening rows or columns in the presence of heteroskedastic noise have been recently studied in the context of matrix denoising \citep{gavish_matrix_2023} and principal component analysis \citep{hong_asymptotic_2018,hong_heppcat_2021,hong_optimally_2023}.